 How to apply

-The deadline for application for the academic year 2023/2024 is 1 May 2023.
-The application period starts on 1 February 2023.
+The deadline for application for the academic year 2024/2025 is 1 May 2024.
+The application period starts in March 2024.
 The NL Scholarship will be paid at the beginning of the second semester.

 You can apply for the NL Scholarship using this form(opens in new window).
 You need to login with your AUAS ID.
 The Central Student Administration sends you your AUAS ID by email after applying through Studielink.
 You need to activate your AUAS ID here.